Xon/XenForo-ConversationImprovements/README.md

 - Deadlock workaround.
 - Adds conversation search, with options to search by recipient.
 - New Conversation Permissions
+- Adds an 'IP' button like posts have which allows the IP of the user to be viewed.
 - Conversation Likes

 ### Deadlock workaround